Parul-Gupta-16/Parul-Gupta-16/README.md

 - 👋 Hi, I’m @Parul-Gupta-16
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Numpy
+- 🌱 I’m currently learning Python for data science

 <!---
 Parul-Gupta-16/Parul-Gupta-16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.